ulixee/platform/datastore/docs/basics/extractor-context.md

 ### callerAffiliateId

-The affiliateId provided (if any) to this Runner call.
+The affiliateId provided (if any) to this Extractor call.

 #### **Returns** `string`.